 Palladium One Receives Class 1 Exploration Permit and Begins Field Exploration Program on Canalask Nickel Project, Yukon, Canada

-Toronto, July 10, 2023 - Palladium One Mining Inc. (TSXV: PDM) (OTCQB: NKORF) (FSE: 7N11) (the "Company" or "Palladium One") is pleased to provide an exploration update for the Canalask Nickel - Copper Project, in Yukon, Canada.
+TORONTO, ON, July 10, 2023 - (ACN Newswire) - Palladium One Mining Inc. (TSXV: PDM) (OTCQB: NKORF) (FSE: 7N11) (the "Company" or "Palladium One") is pleased to provide an exploration update for the Canalask Nickel - Copper Project, in Yukon, Canada.

 Highlights